Nadya Prasetyo: Architecture + Drafting Portfolio

 Restaurant Waitress | February 2022 - September 2022 | Cannington, WA

-• Trained new employees on restaurant procedures and plating techniques
+• Trained new staff in communication, procedures and client-facing etiquette

 CITY OF NEDLANDS